jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.46 TotalCurvature

-Calculates a total curvature raster from an input DEM..
+Calculates a total curvature raster from an input DEM.

 *Parameters*: